+Easy Churros with Vanilla Icing for Dipping Sauce anyone?
 Cinnamon-sugar coated strips of fried dough dipped in vanilla icing?
 Yes please and thank you!
-Churros are Spanish breakfast street food and popular at festivals.
-They are crisp on the outside, soft and tender on the inside.
+These simple, homemade churros are crisp on the outside, soft and tender on the inside.
 Churros are typically dipped in chocolate sauce or hot chocolate but I'm fond of dipping them in vanilla icing like it's American cousin, the doughnut!

-Is Churros with Vanilla Dipping Sauce a shortcut recipe?
+Is Easy Churros with Vanilla Dipping Sauce a shortcut recipe?

 I am big on traditions and not just during the holidays.
 For as long as I can remember, every summer I let my kids pick out something special for me to bake for them.
 In the summer, I had more time to spend on recipes that typically took longer than others such as cinnamon rolls, cheesecakes, layer cakes, or experimenting on something they've always wanted to try but I'd never made before.